myffs/FNF-BitEnigne/README.md

 * NO,NOT WOSER THAN KADE ENGINE
 * bad code 💀
 * `messed up stuff` coming in the future
+## Requirements
+* Vs code
+* to understand haxe,javascript,json, and xml

 ## Features/Future Features

 * mostly a engine focuing on the chart edtior